Student Wellbeing & Support

 Post‑University Transition

-After graduation, support evolves.
-Families who understand career steps, relocation issues, and adult expectations help graduates succeed beyond campus.
+After graduation, support takes a different form.
+Families who understand career steps, relocation challenges, and adult responsibilities can better help graduates succeed beyond campus.

 How Transition Support Helps Students